Timskimore/Data_cleaning/README.md

 ```

 ## 🧹 Data Cleaning Details
-The process can be seen carried out in the 'bankmark.py' script
+The process can be seen carried out in the 'bankmark.py' script.

 The changes can be seen in the 'client.csv', 'campaign.csv', and 'economics.csv' files.